luisgizirian/commerce/README.md

 ### Business Management Software for running your daily operations.
 Easy to deploy, operate, and integrate!

-**Deploy** it to a single decice.
-Runs on a Pi plugged in to your customer's network.
+**Deploy** it to a single device.
+Runs on a Pi plugged in to your customer's network too.

 Pick the UI that suits you best.
 A WebApp or a cojsole based one for those keyboard lovers out there.
 You can **operate** it as needed.
 Can't find your poison?
 BYO and share it with the community.